-Asylum seekers may be detained for a maximum of 3 months, with the possibility of extension for an additional month.194
+Asylum seekers may be detained for a maximum of three months, with the possibility of extension for an additional month.

 According to the law, asylum seekers are to be released when the reasons for their detention cease to exist, after the maximum period for detention has been reached or after the detention decision has been annulled in judicial review.
 The law also states that the president of the Administrative Court can decree a special supervision of the implementation of detention, which can result in termination of detention.
-However, this option has so far not been employed in practice.